Paste a url where

 While the Soviet space program dominated the early space race with the first manned mission, the first two-man mission, the first spacewalk, and the first three-man mission they launched far fewer space missions than the Americans.
 This eventually led the Americans to overshadow the achievements of the Vostok and Voskhod missions in later Gemini and Apollo missions.
 The ambitious Soviet designer and engineer, Sergei Korolev, began development of the Soyuz spacecraft in 1963 towards the end of the highly successful Vostok programme.

 The launch of Soyuz 1 in April 1967 began an illustrious career for the Soyuz spacecraft, which through a systems of upgrades and redesigns continues to fly today.
 The Soyuz 7K-OK was the finalized design earth-orbit version of the Soyuz 7K and almost ended with the tragedy of Soyuz 1 in which veteran cosmonaut, Vladimir Komarov, lost his life.
-However the craft continued to be used in addition missions Soyuz 3, 4, 5, 6, 7, 8 and 9 and achieved many additional firsts including first docking of two crewed vessels and first transfer of crew between two crewed vessels.
+However this tragedy didn’t stop the use of the Soyuz 7K-OK and continued with Soyuz 3, 4, 5, 6, 7, 8, and 9 which achieved a number of firsts in their own right including first docking of two crewed vessels and first transfer of crew between two crowed vessels.

-The launcher, a loose adaption of the Soyuz 11A511 lifter, is a three-stage rocket with the booster and first stages fired together.
-It may make the rocket a bit ungainly for some but it should stable under most ascent conditions.
-The combination is very powerful so it will be a fairly vertical ascent, I recommend being cautious with your angle-of-attack during the pitch procedure.
-The boosters should help get you into the upper atmosphere and then immediately ejected.
-The first stage will finish either somewhere at the very end of your ascent or early-on during the circularization.
-The much smaller second stage will complete the circularization and should have enough fuel to make last-minute orbital changes as needed.
-The second stage will definitely be left as orbital debris but its considerably less debris then some of my other builds.
+The launcher is a loose adaption of the Soyuz 11A511 lifter minus the shroud and is a three-stage rocket with the booster and first stages fired together.
+It can make the rocket rather ungainly for some but should remain stable under most ascent conditions.
+The resulting combination of engines will make it a fairly vertical ascent thus I recommend caution with your angle-of-attack during the pitch procedure.
+The boosters should ride you out into the upper atmosphere and will then be immediately ejected upon exhaustion.
+The first stage will be exhausted either at the very end of your ascent or early on during the orbital burn.
+I have included some small separation motors to help get the first stage clear of the rest of the vehicle.

 Do you really want to downvote this?